 It seems the queen of the culprit nation was of a jealous nature but the King managed it well and kept her ambitions in check.
 Then her sister came to visit her and she was even more jealous Together they schemed and planed things that they enacted in the Kings name but kept hidden from him.
 One was their order to confiscate the fishing boats of the neighboring state who were fishing in their waters and then rapidly sell them back to their owners for cash to buy silk before the king found out.
 The two nations had an agreement going back over 150 years among fishermen that kept them working the full year.
 There was fishing for part of the year off of each coast so they went back and forth as a group wherever the fish were.
 It was eight months off their coast and four month off the neighboring coast.

 The queen and her sister thought this was unequal and simply 'unnecessary' so they confiscated the boats in the kings name and sold them for the same value as the four months of fish had sold for on the market.
-The fishermen had little money but they borrowed from the temple until it ran our so the queen sold some boats elsewhere but gave some of them back before the king could find out.
+The fishermen had little money but they borrowed from the temple until it ran out so the queen sold some boats elsewhere but gave some of them back before the king could find out.
 The queen was the more innocent of the two or should I say just less adept.

 The Macedonians were aligned with the state that owned the boats.
 They started to sharpen their swords and order supplies, mostly prepared foods like dates and nuts.
 This alignment was a not to-well-kept secret so everyone in the kingdom just freaked except the queen and many of the women who didn't know.
-Everyone was in awe of their power.
+Everyone was in awe of Macedonia's power.
 When it was as clear cut a violation as this was it had to be interpreted as a challenge to go to war.
 That kind of a clear violation was what many Macedonians lived for and they could be ruthless.

-There was no one of great enough stature to tell the king that his order was mistaken and would lead to war.
+There was no one of great enough stature to tell the king that his orders were mistaken and would lead to war.
 The sisters had actually waited until all the high ministers and maybe the king too had left the kingdom to pull off the crime.
 It seems the king gave the queen sealed orders to hand out until his return and that might have been when she and her sister added theirs.